polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 ## Wallets & Keyfiles

-PolySwarm is built on top of Ethereum, a programmable world computer fueled by a native cryptocurrency.
+PolySwarm is built on top of Ethereum, a programmable world computer fueled by a native cryptocurrency called Ether (ETH).
-Ethereum's native currency is Ether (ETH).
 When an Ethereum user executes a transfer of ETH or conducts a call into an Ethereum "smart contract" (e.g. PolySwarm's Relay contracts), the user must pay the Ethereum network to carry out this transaction in the form of "Gas".
 Gas is deducted from their ETH balance.

-PolySwarm operates on Nectar (NCT) - an application-layer crypto token build on top of Ethereum.
+PolySwarm operates on Nectar (NCT) - an application-layer cryptocurrency token built on top of Ethereum.
 NCT is essential for participating in the PolySwarm marketplace.

 Your engine, acting as your representative on the PolySwarm marketplace, must have access to both ETH and NCT.